 2. Security Applications

 Antivirus: As the name suggests, a computer virus ‘infects’ computers with software designed to replicate itself by amending other computer programmes and inserting its own malicious coding.
 This can bring down systems and destroy or distort data by spreading from one computer to another.
+Check up town jungle.
 To prevent this from happening, we strongly advise that you install antivirus software on your computer and choose one that will continually scan for viruses (as they can attack at any time), rather than one that requires you to manually scan.

 Anti–Malware: Malware is also malicious software, but encompasses more than a virus because it also includes, computer worms, spyware, adware, ransomware, trojan horses, keyloggers and other malicious software.
 Malware is intentionally designed to cause damage to a computer, server or a network.
 Anti-malware software prevents, detects and repairs programming of such attacks.
 There is different anti-malware software available, but Malwarebytes is a next-generation for Windows antivirus replacement and the first of its kind for home users.
 It includes four independent technology modules: anti-malware, anti-rasomware, anti-exploit and malicious and fraudulent website protection.